 When examining a potential expired domain to flip, you need to dig into the backlink/SEO profile of the domain.

-- A suspiciously high number of backlinks from some related niche websites that aren’t too great in quality.
-In my opinion, this could be an indicator that the domain name was using a Private Blog Network (PBN) service or their own PBN to boost their authority…this blackhat tactic can work, but it places your domain name at risk and the PBN owner could pull backlinks at any time.
+- A suspiciously high number of backlinks from some related niche websites that are low quality.
+In my opinion, this could be an indicator that the domain name was using a Private Blog Network (PBN) service or their own PBN to boost their authority.

-Well, you can pay for a research tool liks SEM Rush, Ahrefs, or many other popular choices, or you can use a combination of the free ones to get a general sense of backlink quality.
+You can pay for a research tool liks SEM Rush, Ahrefs, or many other popular choices to check backlink quality, or you can use a combination of the free ones to get a general sense of backlink quality.

 While domain names like BestSUVs.com have probably only been used for car related websites, 3-4 letter domain names could have been used for anything.